ProSuite/techblog/_posts/2020-11-24-copy-archive-enabled-class.md

 layout: post
 title: Copy Archive-Enabled Class from Oracle User Schema to SDE Master Schema
 author: ujr
+date: 2020-11-24
 ---

-This article explains how to move an archived table (or feature class) from an Oracle user-schema geodatabase to the master SDE geodatabase, *keeping the archived records*.
-It works only for non-versioned tables.
+This article explains how to copy an archived table (or feature class) from an Oracle user-schema geodatabase to the master SDE geodatabase, *keeping the archived records*.
+The procedure works for non-versioned tables only.

 ## Background